salsalabs/goengage/cmd/activity/fundraise/dedication/README.md

 # Dedication report

 Go application to retrieve donations that have a dedication (in memory of or in honor of).
 The user provides an Engage token and a date range.
-The app finds the donations with dedications and writes information to a CSV.
+The app finds the donations with dedications and writes selected information to a CSV.

 The default date range is Monday to Sunday of last week.
 See the Usage section for more information about using other date ranges.